Vyral/base-template/_posts/2019-06-24-sellers-dont-lose-your-equity-to-an-ibuyer.md

 {% include youtube.html %}

-The increased number of iBuyers in our market cost sellers $14 billion in equity last year, so today I’d like to share how you can protect yours.
+<p style="text-align: center;"><em>The increased number of iBuyers in our market cost sellers $14 billion in equity last year, so today I’d like to share how you can protect yours.</em></p>

 I recently read an article that explained how **sellers lost $14 billion in equity last year because of the increasing number of iBuyers entering our market.** Selling to these companies is usually advertised as a convenient deal, but is actually a very ineffective move for today’s sellers.&nbsp;